openstack/kolla-ansible/doc/source/reference/networking/octavia.rst

 .. code-block:: console

-   kolla-ansible deploy -i <inventory> --tags common,horizon,octavia
+   kolla-ansible deploy -i <inventory> --tags horizon,octavia

 Once the installation is completed, you need to :ref:`register an amphora image in glance <octavia-amphora-image>`.